⚡ Quick answer

 Regular sessions

-The combination of factors that drives Japanese cars through formal auction creates something no other used car market produces: a large-scale, standardised, independently created, permanently archived record of vehicle condition for the majority of the country's used vehicle supply.
+The combination of factors driving Japanese cars through formal auction creates something no other used car market produces: a large-scale, standardised, independently created, permanently archived record of vehicle condition for the majority of a country's used vehicle supply.

 | Market | Independent inspection? | Standardised grading? | Permanent archive? | Accessible internationally? |